saadiq/invoicer/README.md

 3. **Regular Backups**: Keep backups of your `credentials.json` and customer rate data
 4. **Rate Management**: Use Stripe metadata for customer-specific rates rather than hardcoding
 5. **Meeting Names**: Use descriptive meeting titles in Google Calendar for better synopses
+6. **Time Accuracy**: Use the edit feature to correct meeting times that ran longer/shorter than scheduled

 ## 🔒 Security Notes